-INST 304 Reaping the Harvest: Advances in Biotechnology and Global Agriculture (CORE-Society, Science, and Technology) Prerequisite, One course from the Scientific Thought section of the Core, This course is intended for nonscience.
+INST 304 Reaping the Harvest: Advances in Biotechnology and Global Agriculture (CORE-Society, Science, and Technology) Prerequisite, One course from the Scientific Thought section of the Core.

-from the Scientific Thought section of the Core.
 This course is intended for nonscience as well as science majors.
 (First semester-2002, 2004/3 credits)